A low vocabulary will hurt your students across all language skills - reading, writing, listening, and speaking.

-Students learn beginning words quickly because they’re frequent words which are seen often, so they’re easy to remember.
-In Vocab Victor, as soon as a learner starts seeing a new word, it starts repeating.
+Students learn beginning words quickly because these are frequent words which are seen often, so they are easy to remember.
+In Vocab Victor, as soon as a learner starts seeing a new word, the word starts recurring.
 The learner sees the same word in different games, so they can build up knowledge for the word – different word associations, spelling (form), and meaning.
 The word is not considered “learned” until they have matched it correctly multiple times.

 Linguist Paul Meara made numerous investigations into the mental lexicon.
 He found that given a word association task, native speakers tended to produce many associated words.
 In contrast, second language learners produced only a few.
 Vocab Victor builds more and stronger associations for the words your students already know, and teaches new words by associating them with existing, known words, helping students acquire native-like word networks.
 Furthermore, Victor teaches different types of knowledge, including synonyms, “type-of” relationships, collocations, derivations, multiple meanings and form-focused knowledge.